How safe is Japan at the moment? I have tickets to travel there during December 2011 (Tokyo & Hakuba)

 I totally agree with the others.
 My wife and I went to Tokyo and places around it in April and even then things were fine.
 Check out 'TimeOut Tokyo' on Twitter.
 They're right on the pulse with good info (I don't work for them).

 We were in Shinjuku during a 7.2 quake early April and even then it was totally safe.
 Enjoy Tokyo.
-It is brilliant. about 7 years ago
+It is brilliant. over 7 years ago

-So, it's safe to travel to Tokyo in December? about 7 years agoAnswered by Salman via WorldNomads.com
+So, it's safe to travel to Tokyo in December? over 7 years agoAnswered by Salman via WorldNomads.com